-The primary goal of post-processing reanalysis of acoustic data gathered during the MISTCS (DoN 2007) was to conduct an analysis of acoustic localizations for sperm whale encounters.
-A secondary goal of the post-processing effort was to locate and characterize sperm whale codas detected during the cruise to provide insight to the population structure of sperm whales in the MISTCS study area.
+The primary goal of post-processing and re-analysis of acoustic data gathered during MISTCS (DoN 2007) was to conduct a thorough analysis of localizations for sperm whale encounters and estimate detection functions that could be later used in line transect abundance/density estimation.
+A secondary goal of the post-processing effort was to identify, characterize, and classify sperm whale codas detected during the cruise.
+Comparison of coda types identified from the MISTCS study area to those identified in other areas can provide insight to the population structure of sperm whales in the MISTCS study area.